wheatdog/awesome-termgrp/README.md

 and [this](https://www.reddit.com/r/awesomewm/comments/zj0ne/awesometmux_workflowhow_do_you_work/), and there are [some](https://news.ycombinator.com/item?id=12903652) in Hacker News too.
 It seems redundant to make two programs handle same thing.
 However, tmux has its usage.
 It can group up terminals to form sessions, which is useful to manager projects.
-And it offers scorllback buffer feature for simple terminal emulators like [st][].
+And it offers scrollback buffer feature for simple terminal emulators like [st][].

 ## Screenshot